 Comparing the screens from the old to new, the iPhone 4 has a definite slight yellow tint, coming across slightly warmer than the cool of my iPhone 3G — I don’t have a 3GS to compare with, so you’ll have to make your own conclusions on that front.

 The more I used the new screen, the more I fell in love with it.
-At first there’s a definite sense of “ooh, shiny”, but after a while you start to really appreciate just how laser freaking sharp it is.
+At first there’s a definite sense of “ooh, shiny”, but after awhile you start to really appreciate just how laser freaking sharp it is.
 I’ve started to use FaceBook and Twitter more from the iPhone just because the text is so easy on the eyes.
 Little things like the icon for “clock” has much smaller and finer numbers and second hand now.
 Or Google Maps, which now looks gorgeous at every zoom level.

 The beefy new processor is an utter beast.
-Admittedly, I’m jumping two generation of tech here, so going from the 3G to 4 is an mammoth performance gulf.
+Admittedly, I’m jumping two generation of tech here, so going from the 3G to 4 is a mammoth performance gulf.
 I booted up Plants vs. Zombies, and that damn loading screen was gone in an instant.
 Assassin’s Creed II used to suffer major slowdown, and is now smooth as butter — except it crashes all the time.

 How does it handle?
 A lot has been made of how it’s smaller and heavier than the previous generations, but it’s a minuscule amount.
 Sure, you’re shaving off a couple of millimeters and adding grams from the 3G and 3GS, but that’s not enough to make or break it.